Is the bull back?!

-Now that the stock market has hit the magic Dow Jones 10,000 mark, it sure feels like a hard fought climb up to that milestone.
-It’s still a ways away from 14,000 for the DJIA, which was once achieved in 2007, but as some of you may think — “we’re getting there.”
+Back then, we saw the stock market hit the magic Dow Jones 10,000 mark, as the indexes fought against gravity to climb up to that milestone.
+It’s still a ways away from the record setting 14,000 for the DJIA, which was once achieved in 2007, but it may feel like “we’re getting there.”
+In between 2009 and today, though, we are seeing a lot of fits and starts in the stock market, while the movement is still generally upward.
+It seems like our investments may have recovered somewhat, but what about the economy?

 Image from the NY Times